mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 You must pass a `AdaptiveLayoutDelegate`.this class is an abstract class and you can use following implementations or create your custom implementation from scratch:

-1. AdaptiveLayoutDelegateWithScreenType
+#### AdaptiveLayoutDelegateWithScreenType

   This delegate builds layout based on **ScreenType** (smallHandset , mediumhandset , largeHandset , smallTablet , largeTablet , smallDesktop ,       mediumDesktop , largeDesktop).

+  All params are **optional**.

 <details><summary>Example</summary>